ketanhdoshi/ketanhdoshi.github.io/_posts/2021-02-12-Audio-Intro.md

 ---
 layout: post
-title: Audio Deep Learning Made Simple (Part 1) - State-of-the-Art Techniques
+title: Audio Deep Learning Made Simple - State-of-the-Art Techniques
 subtitle: A Gentle Guide to the world of disruptive deep learning audio applications and architectures.
 And why we all need to know about Spectrograms, in Plain English.
 imagecaption: Photo by [Jason Rosewell](https://unsplash.com/@jasonrosewell) on [Unsplash](https://unsplash.com)
 categories: [ Audio, tutorial ]